mediaelement/mediaelement/README.md

 **It is strongly recommended to read the entire documentation and check the `demo` folder to get the most out of this package**.
 Visit [here](docs) to start.

+## * IMPORTANT NOTE for Safari users (Jun 8, 2017)

+Since Sierra version, `autoplay` policies have changed.
+You may experience an error if you try to execute `play` programatically or via `autoplay` attribute with MediaElement.

+For more information, read https://webkit.org/blog/7734/auto-play-policy-changes-for-macos/

 ## * IMPORTANT CHANGES on `4.2.0` version

 As part of the continuous improvements the player, we have decided to drop completely support for IE9 and IE10, since market share of those browsers together is 0.4%, according to http://caniuse.com/usage-table.